 Heart Lifestyle Intervention) demonstrated that an intervention with culturally targeted, community-based lifestyle interventions designed for medically underserved South Asian individuals was more effective at addressing CVD risk factors than print health education materials.
-Key considerations in providing culturally competent care are the patient's preferred language and religion, dietary restrictions, sex identity, cultural norms and practices, health literacy, and cultural differences in communication style.
+Hey considerations in providing culturally competent care are the patient's preferred language and religion, dietary restrictions, sex identity, cultural norms and practices, health literacy, and cultural differences in communication style.
+He was a series of the communication of the communication

-Potential strategies to use include the following: (1) Provide barrier-free coverage for recommended evidence-based therapies; (2) incorporate screening and treatment for cardiovascular risk factors in all primary health care settings for all patients; (3) develop and increase access to culturally tailored consultations and services such as health education, preconception counseling, weight loss, and nutritional counseling; (4) share health messages through media campaigns in the preferred language of the target population with messaging sensitive to the specific cultural goup; (5) increase enrollment of underrepresented populations in clinical trials; (6) mandate and enforce reporting of research participant data by sex and race and ethnicity; (7) create and promote programmatic pipelines for recruiting people who are underrepresented in medicine; and (8) recruit and retain women of underrepresented races and ethnicities in cardiovascular research.
+Potential strategies to use include the following: (1) Provide barrier-free coverage for recommended evidence-based therapies; (2) incorporate screening and treatment for cardiovascular risk factors in all primary health care settings for all patients; (3) develop and increase access to culturally tailored consultations and services such as health education, preconception counseling, weight loss, and nutritional counseling; (4) share health messages through media campaigns in the preferred language of the target population with messaging sensitive to the specific cultural goup89; (5) increase enrollment of underrepresented populations in clinical trials; (6) mandate and enforce reporting of research participant data by sex and race and ethnicity; (7) create and promote programmatic pipelines for recruiting people who are underrepresented in medicine; and (8) recruit and retain women of underrepresented races and ethnicities in cardiovascular research.